adobe/aem-guides-wknd-legacy/README.md

 This Git repository contains a project rife with bad practices, incompatible code, and configuration.
 The violations are used to illustrate a starting condition which can then be juxtaposed against the remediation for specific Best Practice Analyzer codes, broken out by Git branches.

+The `legacy` branch contains a basic AEM Maven project generate from the AEM Project Archetype v10, with several additional custom violations.

 ## Best Practice Analyzer code branches

 Adobe Best Practice Analyzer reports violations by [code](https://experienceleague.adobe.com/docs/experience-manager-pattern-detection/table-of-contents/aso.html), and each code provides details about what the violation is, and how to resolve it.